-At the end of the 2017/18 academic year the School employed 55 permanent members of staff made up of a Headteacher and Senior Leadership Team, teachers, teaching assistants, behaviour specialists and allied health professionals (speech and language therapist and occupational therapist) and administration staff.
+At the end of the 2018/19 academic year the School employed 68 permanent members of staff made up of a Head of School and Senior Leadership Team, teachers, teaching assistants, behaviour specialists and allied health professionals (speech and language therapist and occupational therapist) and administration staff.

 The School's core purpose is to prepare pupils for the next stage in their lives from the moment they join the School.
-At the heart of the School are values based on discussions with all staff and then voted for by the pupils - Be Kind, Be Resilient, Be Proud.
+At the heart of the School are values based on discussions with all staff and then voted for by the pupils - Be Kind.
+Be Resilient.
+Be Proud.

 The School leaders have the highest of expectations from pupils and staff.
 The School has embedded a positive culture of teamwork where relationships between staff and pupils are excellent.
-The exceptional ethos was demonstrated by the staff survey results in May 2018 in which:
+The positive ethos was demonstrated by the staff survey results in May 2019 in which:

-- 100% of staff said they enjoy their job - 100% of staff said they were proud to work for The Rise - 100% of staff said they would recommend The Rise as a place of work - 100% of staff said that the school was led well - 98% of staff said they were motivated
+- 95% of staff said they enjoy their job - 98% of staff said they were proud to work for The Rise - 98% of staff said they would recommend The Rise as a place of work - 97% of staff said that the school was led well - 97% of staff said they were motivated - 95% of staff said they felt able to manage their wellbeing at work.